ECB pays banks to take its money

 The project would mean that banks qualify for billions of euros of initially free loans from the ECB and would get paid up to 0.4 percent of what they borrow on condition that they lend more to companies or consumers.

-The program, the latest attempt to rekindle slow, if improving, lending will see the ECB release four rounds of four-year zero-rate loans to banks from June.
+The programme, the latest attempt to rekindle slow, if improving, lending will see the ECB release four rounds of four-year zero-rate loans to banks from June.

 If it works, the plan will make it easier and cheaper for borrowers across the 19-member euro zone, although some critics pointed to the failure of earlier similar ECB schemes and the reluctance of banks to lend as the economy struggles.